 Debt Collection Laws in Massachusetts

-And, if you do get sued, the creditor often has to provide you with specific information about the debt before it can get a money judgment against you.
+Also, if you do get sued, the creditor often has to provide you with specific information about the debt before it can get a money judgment against you.
 If the collector doesn't comply with the law, you can raise this noncompliance as a defense to the suit.

-Illegal Debt Collection Practices in Massachusetts
+What Are the Prohibited Debt Collection Practices Under Massachusetts Law?

 Also, the Massachusetts Attorney General has issued debt collection regulations that establish standards defining unfair and deceptive acts and practices in debt collections.
 These regulations prohibit unfair, deceptive, and unreasonable debt collection practices such as:

-• Calling you at home more than twice for each debt in any seven-day period, or more than twice for each debt in any 30-day period somewhere other than your home, like your workplace.
+• Calling you at home more than twice for each debt in any seven-day period or more than twice for each debt in any 30-day period somewhere other than your home, like your workplace.
 (See Armata v.
 Target Corporation, 480 Mass.
 14 (2018)).

 • Calling you at work if you've requested that they don't call you there.
 An oral request is valid for only ten days, while a written request is valid until you remove the restriction.